December 13, 2022

 While this sounds harsh, it happens because marketers focus too much on the promotional aspect of the product rather than investing in demand generation.

-On December 1st at Reach 2022, we had the pleasure of hosting Carilu Dietrich, former Head of Corporate Marketing at Atlassian and former Senior Director of Global Advertising at Oracle, and Amanda Malko, CMO at G2.
+On December 1st at Reach 2022, we had the pleasure of hosting Carilu Dietrich, former Head of Corporate Marketing at Atlassian and former Senior Director of Global Advertising at Oracle, and Amanda Malko, former CMO at G2.
 The panel focused on how demand generation scales customer experience and drives efficient revenue growth.

 Today, Carilu Dietrich is a CEO and CMO advisor of hypergrowth tech companies.
 She also co-founded Pledge 1%, a nonprofit encouraging entrepreneurs to focus on company growth and giving.